-Now refresh your website and check out if 403 forbidden error is resolved or not, if not then this confirms that your .htaccess file is corrupt.
-If the 403 forbidden error still persists then you need to move to the next step.
+Now refresh your website and check out if WordPress 403 error is resolved or not, if not then this confirms that your .htaccess file is corrupt.
+If WordPress 403 forbidden error still persists, then you need to move to the next step.

 Many files in WordPress requires access permissions.
 However, when there are incorrect permissions, the server will demonstrate 403 forbidden error.
 It shows that you do not have the particular file which you have requested.

 - You need to connect your WordPress website using an FTP.